adonix-org/postrise/README.md

 ## :zap: Events

+**Postrise** supports listening to data source and server lifecycle events.

+Two interfaces are provided for data source subscriptions:

+-   [`DataSourceListener`](src/main/java/org/adonix/postrise/DataSourceListener.java) - implementations will receive the events for all data sources.

+-   [`DatabaseListener`](src/main/java/org/adonix/postrise/DatabaseListener.java) - implementations will only receive the events for the specified database.

-**Postrise** servers implement the [`DataSourceListener`](src/main/java/org/adonix/postrise/DataSourceListener.java) interface and are able to receive all data source events.
-Override these methods on your server to subscribe to these events.
+**Postrise** servers implement the [`DataSourceListener`](src/main/java/org/adonix/postrise/DataSourceListener.java) interface and are automatically subscribed to their own data source events.

-:bulb: Additional subscribers can be added to your server with the `addListener(DataSourceListener)` method.
+:bulb: Additional subscribers can be added to your [`Server`](src/main/java/org/adonix/postrise/Server.java) with the `addListener(DataSourceListener)` and `addListener(DatabaseListener)` methods.

-Events will be dispatched to subscribers in the order they have been added to the server.
-The first subscriber notified will be your server.
-Override these methods in your server to subscribe to these events:
+Events are dispatched to each [`DataSourceListener`](src/main/java/org/adonix/postrise/DataSourceListener.java) in the order they were registered.
+Your server is always the first listener to receive notifications, followed by any additional [`DataSourceListener`](src/main/java/org/adonix/postrise/DataSourceListener.java) instances.
+If a [`DatabaseListener`](src/main/java/org/adonix/postrise/DatabaseListener.java) is present, it will be notified last.

+Implement these events as needed (the _default_ implementation is no-op):

 | **Event**    | **Parameter**                                                                   | **Description**                                                                                                                                                              |
 | ------------ | ------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |